yannickhuchard/Safe-AI-for-Business/README.md

 - Default use of enterprise licenses.
 - User license-based allocation for auditability and analytics.

-##Guidelines DATA:
+## Guidelines for Data
 - Do not add customer data to external Generative AI systems.
 - Do not add employee data without explicit consent and the legal right to process them.
-- Utilize "privacy mode" in ChatGPT or any similar functions that ensure user privacy and data privacy.
+- Utilize "privacy mode" in ChatGPT (Foundational LLM) or any similar functions that ensure user privacy and data privacy.
 - In general, avoid using Personal Information.
 - Do not add content or data subject to proprietary intellectual property (yours or someone else's).
 - Avoid injecting generated data into real data if ultimately the data mirrors reality.
 This act is considered tampering.